 Just like having email clients auto-generate your email preheaders, making your preheaders identical to your subject lines is a waste of inbox space.
 Think of the preheader text as the subheading to your subject line, expanding on it, clarifying it, or building on its message.

 Lowes’s subject line and preheader text are practically identical here.
 They’re neglecting their opportunity to draw the recipient into their email and instead bore them by sharing the same message twice.

 5. Keep it human

 It may be tempting to list all items you have on sale in your email preheader as BOTE does here:

 But this doesn’t exactly read smoothly, does it?

 Whatever type of information you want to include in your email preheaders, they’re always going to be read by humans, so write them as such.
 Compare BOTE’s list of words to Ma Petite Shoe’s easy-to-read preheader text below.
 Which one draws you in more?
 It’s probably the latter.

-Start Optimizing Your Preheader Text to Improve Open Rates
+Start Optimizing Your Email Preheader Text to Improve Open Rates

-Together with the email subject line, a well-written preheader text allows you to stand out in your subscriber’s mailbox.
-Create curiosity, address your subscribers directly, summarize your email or follow any of the other tactics outlined in this article to boost your open rates.
+Together with the email subject line, a well-written preheader text allows your email marketing campaign to stand out in your subscriber’s mailbox.
+Create curiosity, address your subscribers directly, summarize your email or follow any of the other tactics outlined in this article to get a better open rate for any campaign.

 Take into account best practices to make the most out of your email preheaders and if you want more inspiration, make sure to sign up for a free MailCharts account so you can view thousands of email examples and their preheader text.